Carts on rails

 - Put an empty cart in the middle.
 Push the other empty cart towards it, so that they collide.
 What happens to the carts?
 Will the result of the experiment be different if there is a person sitting on the colliding cart.

-1. Place the carts at the end positions of the tracks.
-Sit on one cart and using the rope pull the other, empty cart in.
-Notice the exact point of the collision.
-Repeat the experiment with another person sitting on the other cart.
+- Place the carts at the end of the tracks.
+Sit on one cart and pull the other, empty cart using a rope.
+Notice the exact collision point.
+Repeat the experiment with another person sitting in the other cart.
 Has the collision point changed?

-1. Despite the fact that only one person pulls the rope both carts move.
-This is due to the Newton’s third law of motion: applying the force we experience the work of force of the same value but opposite direction.
-The point of collision depends on each cart’s momentum.
-In the configuration of the two carts, the momentum is conserved, which means that it stays the same before and after the collision.
-Since the momentum is the product of mass and velocity, increasing the mass on the second cart results in the velocity decreasing, and as a consequence in change of the collision point.
+- Despite the fact that only one person pulls the rope both carts move.
+This is because of Newton’s third law of motion: if you apply force, you experience the force of the same magnitude but in the opposite direction.
+Frequently this is referred to as the law of action and reaction.
+The collision point depends on the velocity of each cart.
+Equal a force acts on the carts for the same amount of time so they gain momentum of the same value.
+Since the momentum is the product of mass and velocity, increasing the mass on the second cart results in a decrease in its velocity, and consequently in the change of the collision point.

-The momentum conservation is the principle of operation of jet engines, where the momentum of released gases is equal to the momentum of the vehicle (but oppositely directed).
+Momentum conservation is the principle of operation of jet engines where the momentum of the released gases is equal to the momentum of the vehicle (but in the opposite direction).